Frequently Asked Questions

 What Goes Into Your Paste?

-I use all natural, and when possible, organic materials in making my paste.
-No artificial dyes, colorants, or chemicals go into my henna.
+Henna By Eve uses all natural, and when possible, organic materials in making our paste.
+No artificial dyes, colorants, or chemicals go into our henna.

--Henna Powder (free of artifical dyes and colorants)
+-Henna powder (free of artificial dyes and colorants)

 -Tea

--Cajeput and/or Naioli Essential Oil (Cajeput is a relative of the tea tree)
+-Cajeput oil blend (Cajeput is a relative of the tea tree)

 Do You Make the Paste Fresh?